openshift/enhancements/enhancements/network/bgp-ovn-kubernetes.md

    advertise egress routes for the Kubernetes pod traffic in either gateway mode.
  * As a user where maximum throughput is a priority, I want to reduce packet overhead by not having to encapsulate traffic with Geneve.
- * As a baremetal or egress IP user, I do not want to have to restrict my nodes to the same layer 2 segment and prefer to use a pure routing implementation to handle advertising virtual IP (VIP) movement across nodes.
+ * As an egress IP user, I do not want to have to restrict my nodes to the same layer 2 segment and prefer to use a pure routing implementation to handle advertising egress IP movement across nodes.

 ### Goals